James-Z-Zhang00/Python_Game_Spaceship/README.md

 ## General Information

-The main screen, click start button to start
+The main screen, click play button to start

 Numbers on the top right are current scores and level, the number at the top middle is score too